WebAssembly/design/FAQ.md

 or the JVM into browser environments on top of these existing systems would incur serious runtime costs for end-users.
-Also, the design goals in JVM and .NET's runtimes and bytecodes are far from aligning with those of this project, similar to the incongruencies in the above section on llvm bytecode.
+Also, the design goals in JVM and .NET's runtimes and bytecodes are far from aligning with those of this project, similar to the incongruencies in the above section on LLVM bytecode.

 ## Why is there no fast-math mode with relaxed floating point semantics?